matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 Cartopy
 =======

-An alternative mapping library written for matplotlib ``v1.2`` and beyond.
 `Cartopy <http://scitools.org.uk/cartopy/docs/latest>`_ builds on top of matplotlib to provide object oriented map projection definitions and close integration with Shapely for powerful yet easy-to-use vector data processing